 by Hugh McDonald, producer

-On August 21, 2017, the US will witness one of nature’s most awe-inspiring events: a solar eclipse.
-In fact, it’s the first time totality will be visible only in the US since 1776.
-It might not be surprising that scientists and sky-watchers alike are paying special attention to the heavens as the “eclipse of the century” crossed the country from coast to coast.
+On August 21, 2017, the US witnessed one of nature’s most awe-inspiring events: a total solar eclipse.
+In fact, it was the first time totality was visible only in the US since 1776.
+Scientists and sky-watchers alike were paying special attention to the heavens as the “eclipse of the century” crossed the country from coast to coast.

-Megamovie Mobile’s key features were designed to help people use their smartphones to take great photos of the eclipse.
+Megamovie Mobile’s key features were designed to help people use their smartphones to take great photos of this once-in-a-lifetime event.
 Taking good astronomical photos requires a steady hand and precise exposure control.
-The app actually controls the phone’s camera shutter and exposure settings and shoots a series of images to capture the entire eclipse.
+The app actually took control of the phone’s camera shutter and exposure settings and shot a series of images to capture the entire eclipse.
 It used the phone’s built-in technology—compass, accelerometer, and gyroscope—to help users point their phones at the precise spot in the sky where totality would be visible, and also included a built-in Practice Mode to let users take test shots of the sun or moon.
 And it guided users through setting up a tripod, adding an external lens (which we recommended to maximize image size), and shooting the eclipse with a DSLR.

 But Megamovie Mobile did much more than help users take stunning photos.
 The app was also designed to build public engagement with science by creating a nationwide community of citizen-scientists.
-Everyone who used the app became part of the Megamovie Project, a group of scientists who study eclipses and what they reveal about our sun.
-With permission, users’ eclipse images and time and location data are sent to project scientists, creating a massive dataset of observations from around the country that scientists can use for years to come.
+Everyone who used the app became part of the Megamovie Project, a group of researchers who study eclipses and what they reveal about our sun.
+With permission, users’ eclipse images and time and location data were shared with project scientists, creating a massive dataset of observations from around the country that scientists can use for years to come.
 (Some people who used DSLRs to capture the event also had their images included in the Megamovie itself, a crowd-sourced compilation created by Google’s Making and Science Team.)